-The first silver certificates were issued in 1878 in the wake of the Coinage Act of 1873, which demonetized silver and abolished the right of those in possession of silver to have their bullion coined into legal tender money.
+The first silver certificates were issued in 1878 in the wake of the Coinage Act of 1873.
+This law demonetized silver.
+In other words, it abolished the right of those in possession of silver to have their bullion coined into legal tender money.

-The act, affirming the place of the gold standard in the United States, ended bimetallism—a monetary standard in which there is a fixed rate of exchange between two metals (such as silver and gold) that serve as the basis for the value of a monetary unit, like the dollar.
+The act affirmed the place of the gold standard in the United States.
+In doing so, it ended bimetallism—a monetary standard in which there is a fixed rate of exchange between two metals (such as silver and gold) that serve as the basis for the value of a monetary unit, like the dollar.

-The policies enacted by the law, often derisively called “The Crime of ’73,” caused much aggravation among the millions who supported the so-called Free Silver movement of the late 19th century.
-Those in favor of free silver included populist Democratic presidential candidate William Jennings Bryan, whose famous “Cross of Gold” speech advocated for the expansion of pro-silver policies.
+The law is often derisively called “The Crime of ’73.”
+Its policies caused much aggravation among the millions who supported the Free Silver movement of the late 19th century.
+This included populist Democratic presidential candidate William Jennings Bryan.
+His famous “Cross of Gold” speech advocated for the expansion of pro-silver policies.

-Silver certificates were thus born in part from the socioeconomic fallout following the Coinage Act of 1873, as it defeated the unlimited coining of silver into money.
+Silver certificates were thus born in part from the socioeconomic fallout following the Coinage Act of 1873.
+As such, it defeated the unlimited coining of silver into money.

 1896 political cartoon in Judge magazine by Grant Hamilton.
 Image via HistoryNet

 Through series 1923, silver certificates were printed on large-size notes measuring 3.125 inches by 7.375 inches.
-These large notes were often dubbed “horse blankets,” an exaggerative reference to the larger size of the note as compared to modern, smaller-dimension currency introduced in 1928.
+These large notes were often dubbed “horse blankets.”
+This was an exaggerated reference to the size compared to modern, smaller-dimension notes introduced in 1928.

 What Are Silver Certificates Worth?